 Unedited video footage of your entire proposed work is required with your application

-Please select in the application at least 12 of the 26 performances that you are available to perform.
-If your application is accepted, you will be assigned a schedule of 4-6 performances out of the 12+ available dates you selected.
+Flexible availability during application process: In your application, select all possible dates you/your company are available to perform.
+If your application is accepted, you will be assigned a schedule of approximately 4-6 performances from the available dates you selected.